n11tech/microswitch/README.md

         stable: primary               # returns result from this path
         mirror: secondary             # mirrors this path when triggered
         mirrorPercentage: 10          # mirror every 10% of calls
+        comparator: disable           # NEW in v1.1.1: deep object comparison (enable/disable)
 ```

 2) Inject and use `DeploymentManager`